adnansyedbaig/AIShorts---Expimental-Project/README.md

 Hello,

-I code use AI, I have no knowledge of coding.
+I code using AI, I have no knowledge of coding.

 Nothing interesting, but feel free to drop a comment or say hello.